kharalsantosh/House-Price-Prediction/README.md

 This repository contains Python implementations for machine-learning problems:
 1. **House Price Prediction**: Predicts house prices based on size using linear regression.
 2. Why Linear Regression?
-Linear regression is a supervised learning algorithm that models the relationship between a dependent variable ( y
-y) and one or more independent variables ( x x).
+Linear regression is a supervised learning algorithm that models the relationship between a dependent variable (y) and one or more independent variables (x).
 It’s ideal for problems where the relationship is linear.
 Steps to Solve the Problem
 Define the Model:
 y=mx+b